astlouys/Pico-Green-Clock/README.md

 Makefile                        Pico-Clock-Green.elf.map        elf2uf2
 Pico-Clock-Green.bin            Pico-Clock-Green.hex            generated
 ```
-Perfect you have a built `uf2` binary you can copy over to the clock pico.
+You now have an executable "uf2" that you can transfer to the Pico`s flash memory to run the Pico-Green-Clock.